MadelineXCyber/Unit-13-Automated-ELK-Stack-Deployment/README.md

 ## Automated ELK Stack Deployment

 This READ ME document contains the following details:
-•	Description of the Topology
+- Description of the Topology
-•	Access Policies
+- Access Policies
-•	ELK Configuration
+- ELK Configuration
-  o	Beats in Use
+	- Beats in Use
-  o	Machines Being Monitored
+	- Machines Being Monitored
-•	How to Use the Ansible Build
+- How to Use the Ansible Build

-Network configuration
+### Network Configuration

 The files in this repository were used to configure the network depicted below.